gauenk/metaDatasetGenerator/lib/datasets/README.md

 -> for sample datasets, how will we evaluate a mixture of "coco" and "not coco" data?

-## evaluators/

-The evaluators/ directory holds different types of evaluation method.
-The main two different types of evaluation are currently "COCO" and "not-COCO".
-The difference is because the COCO API offers an effecifient method of computing evaluation.

--> for sample datasets, how will we evaluate a mixture of "coco" and "not coco" data?

 # Sample Datasets

 This section is for information about a "sampleDataset" object which uses a list of imdbs for initialization of the class.